-Gathered from medieval latrines in Lübeck, Germany, these armoured relics that passed through human faeces – nematode (roundworm) and cestode (tapeworms) eggs – have tough shells that withstand time and decay, perfectly preserving their DNA.
+Gathered from medieval latrines in Lübeck, Germany, these armored relics that passed through human feces — nematode (roundworm) and cestode (tapeworms) eggs – have tough shells that withstand time and decay, perfectly preserving their DNA.

-Lead researcher Adrian Smith said: ‘This new approach could be critical as an artefact independent tool for the study of people in the past.
-Human faeces were not typically traded but the parasites which can live in humans for 10 years or more are deposited wherever the people went.’
+Lead researcher Adrian Smith said: ‘This new approach could be critical as an artifact-independent tool for the study of people in the past.
+Human feces were not typically traded but the parasites which can live in humans for 10 years or more are deposited wherever the people went.’

 Analysis shows that high numbers of cestodes (tapeworms) were found in latrines from medieval Lübeck, one of the world’s leading ports during the Middle Ages.
 As freshwater fish was a known source of these cestodes the researchers could deduce that in Lübeck they had a diet high in freshwater fish which wasn’t effectively cooked, a practice distinct from other regions.